About me

 In prep/submitted/in review

-Lin, Y.-J. and co-authors.
-Intermodel spread of radiative feedback patterns traced to regional surface warming using NASA GISS ModelE3 Green’s Function (in prep).
+Lin, Yuan‐Jen, Grégory V. Cesana, Cristian Proistosescu, Yue Dong, and Kate Marvel.
+Intermodel spread of radiative feedback patterns traced to regional surface warming using NASA GISS ModelE3 Green’s Function (in prep) [Poster, 2024 CFMIP Meeting].